MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeServer/mailflow/event-17018-MSExchangeTransport-service-stop.md

 ## Cause

-This issue occurs because a high number of incoming connections can exhaust the session limit too quickly.
-In this situation, server-to-server connections are not being bound by the `MaxInboundConnectLimit` setting.
-This causes the number of connections to exceed the set limit.
+This issue occurs because a high number of server-to-server connections can exhaust the session limit too quickly.

 ## Resolution